isetho/dat110-project3-startcode/README.md

 - no.hvl.dat110.utility.FileDistributorClient: should be used to distribute files (5 files from the file folder) to the replicas in the chord ring.
 Note that the 5 processes must have been started before running this class.
 - no.hvl.dat110.utility.FileFinderClient: can be used as client that requests for all server replicas holding any of the distributed files.
 - no.hvl.dat110.utility.RingMonitor: can be run to see if the ring is correct.

+### IDEs for project and unit testing
+You will need to maintain two IDEs (e.g. 2 eclipse windows).
+One for the project (https://github.com/selabhvl/dat110-project3-startcode.git) and another one for the unit-test project (https://github.com/selabhvl/dat110-project3-testing.git).
+In the unit-test IDE, you will also need to import the original project into the IDE workspace but make sure you DO NOT SELECT THE OPTION TO COPY THE PROJECT INTO THE WORKSPACE.
+The project must be using the same directory as in the first IDE.
+You can then configure your build path for the unit-test project to include the original project as a required project.
+Attempting to test using the same IDE will be difficult because you will have processes that are running with multiple threads and printing info to the output at a regular interval.
+Therefore, when you have implemented missing functionalities and need to test, you should start the 5 processes located in (no.hvl.dat110.peers) and switch to the IDE holding the unit test classes to test whichever functionalities you have implemented.
+Running the processes outside of the IDE is also possible.
+You can jar the processes using the script located in /chordjars.
+To do this, you should copy the bin folder containing compiled classes from your project into the chordjars folder, go to the terminal, change directory to the chordjars folder and execute the bash script ./chord.sh
+You can then open new windows/tabs from your terminal and execute $> java -jar process1.jar and repeat this for the remaining 4 processes in their own window.
+Short videos are provided on Canvas explaining how you can use both approaches to test your implementations.

+### Handing in the project
+Each group must hand in a link on Canvas to a git-repository containing their implementation and screen-shots showing the result of running all the unit-tests.

+Please remember to hand-in as a member of a group in Canvas: https://hvl365-my.sharepoint.com/:w:/g/personal/akv_hvl_no/EdkQXNKVjmhPrHNtD3n5r74B6KSb7DwmVYf9MA3SIUA4Sw?e=hC5Q9i